zkytony/zkynet/README.md

-# zkynet
+# zkynet: Exploring deep learning basics through implementations

-Exploring deep learning basics through implementations.
+An autodiff framework with a PyTorch-like API that supports tensor inputs and outputs.

 Key points to note:
 - all inputs to functions represented using our computational graph are